What you won’t like

 The code never tanks like it does in, say, Tomb Raider: Angel of Darkness or even the more recent Aliens: Colonial Marines, but you still get a fair amount of frame-rate stutters, limbs clipping through objects, cameras obscuring your view, missing items (like Lara’s bow) during a cutscene, and at least one prerendered fire that burned Lara from 3 feet away.

 But the worst, most distracting glitch?
 That’s Lara’s signature ponytail.
 I’m astonished by how poorly it animates.
-It’s a zero-gravity creature with a will of its own but no solid plans for what it wants to do with its physics-defying life.
+It’s a zero-gravity, physics-defying creature someone superglued to the back of her head, and it is desperate to escape.
 Nitpicky?
 Not really.
-It’s ever-present and the flakey star of every single cutscene.
+It’s ever-present in the game and the flaky star of every single cutscene.
 Go into the character extras and you’ll see it bouncing drunkenly on Lara’s otherwise static 3D model.
 The rest of Lara moves beautifully throughout the game, from her expression to her body language, so I have to believe this Medusa thing operates in exactly the way Crystal Dynamics intended.
 That alone completely justifies my calling it out.

 And the multiplayer is disposable

 Here’s what happens when you subtract the cool parts from Uncharted 3′s multiplayer and prank its button map.